unforswearing/aliaser/README.md

 $ source aliaser
 ```

 You may also want to source aliaser in your `bash_profile` or other config.
+For more information, see the "Running Aliaser" section below.

 <br>